rancher/rancher.github.io/rancher/v1.2/en/upgrading/index.md

 ### Infrastructure Services

-After a Rancher server upgrade, your [infrastructure services]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/rancher-services/) may have an update available.
+After a Rancher server upgrade, your [infrastructure services]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/rancher-services/) may have an upgrade available.
 We recommend checking your infrastructure stacks after upgrading Rancher server to see if any stack has an upgrade available.
-If there is an upgrade available, we recommend upgrading these services.
+If there is an upgrade available, upgrade these stacks one at a time.
+Please finish the upgrade before moving on to upgrading the next infrastructure stack.

+### Rancher Agents

+Each Rancher agent version is pinned to a Rancher server version.
+If you upgrade Rancher server and Rancher agents require an upgrade, we will automatically upgrade the agents to the latest version of Rancher agent.
 <a id="single-container"></a>

 ### Upgrading a Single Container (non-HA)